-New Green Gaps
+Areas of Search for New Green Gaps

-3.28.
-Of those who answered the Draft district vision and Local Plan options consultation question on new green gaps, the majority of respondents selected: Option NE5S - think about opportunities to identify new green gaps.

-- 3.29.
-Areas of search suggested through the options consultation included: - Green gap between Rough Common and Canterbury - Green gap between Sturry and Herne - Green gap between Canterbury (Thanington) and Chartham - Green gap between Harbledown and Canterbury - Green gap between Canterbury and Fordwich - Green gap between Lower Herne and Canterbury - Green gap between Radfall and Whitstable (Chestfield) - 3.30.
-The council also considered additional areas of search, based on the proposed growth strategy and settlement boundaries.
-A green gap between Fordwich and Sturry and another between Hersden and Westbere were identified as areas that warranted further assessment.
+- 3.36.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on new green gaps, the majority of respondents selected: Option NE5S think about opportunities to identify new green gaps. - 3.37.
+The areas of search which were suggested through the 2021 options consultation included: - Green gap between Rough Common and Canterbury - Green gap between Sturry and Herne - Green gap between Canterbury (Thanington) and Chartham - Green gap between Harbledown and Canterbury - Green gap between Canterbury and Fordwich - Green gap between Lower Herne and Canterbury - Green gap between Radfall and Whitstable (Chestfield) - 3.38.
+In 2022, two further areas of search were also identified between Fordwich and Sturry, and between Hersden and Westbere. - 3.39.
+These study areas were assessed as part of the draft Local Plan (2022) evidence base. - 3.40.
+Comments which were received through the Regulation 18 draft Local Plan consultation (2022) on the above study areas' site assessments, have been reviewed and any required amendments to the site assessments have been made (Appendix C). - 3.41.
+Through the Regulation 18 draft Local Plan consultation in October 2022, two further areas of search were also suggested: - Green gap between Upstreet and Hersden - Green gap between Maypole and Hoath - 3.42.
+All of the identified search areas have been assessed, with their full assessments set out in Appendix C. - 3.43.
+The assessments of these study areas for potential new green gap designations, have also been updated to reflect the amended methodology (as outlined below), and in light of the revised allocations within the draft Local Plan 2040 (2024).